litvinetsid/bmstu_web/README.md

-# Restaurant Menu Management System
+# Restaurant Refueller Management System

-A Vue 3 application for managing restaurant menus.
-The project allows users to organize dishes into menus, add, edit, and delete dishes.
+A Vue 3 application for managing restaurant refuellers.
+The project allows users to organize issues into refuellers, add, edit, and delete issues.

 ---